 Home renovations are very big business.
-According to contractor review website HomeStars, 57% of Canadian homeowners undertook one or two major projects in the past year, with the majority spending between $2,000 and $20,0001.
+According to contractor review website HomeStars, 57% of Canadian homeowners undertook one or two major projects in 2019, with the majority spending between $2,000 and $20,0001.
 With many of us spending more time at home due to physical distancing measures, some homeowners may be looking to add value to their homes, while others just want a change of scenery.
 And many of us may be using this period to get a few things done around the house.

 “Improving the value and function of your home doesn’t need to be expensive,” says Marco Tesolin, AVP of TD Appraisal Services & Secured Lending in Eastern Canada.
 “A fresh coat of paint, updating door handles or improving the landscaping of your yard can add thousands to the value of your home, but it can also just help you enjoy your home more and use your space more efficiently.”

 Wondering which projects may be worth spending a few extra dollars on and which ones can get by with a bit of elbow grease?
-Here are some ideas on where to splurge and where to save on your summer projects.
+Here are some ideas on where to splurge and where to save on your home projects.

 Good lighting fixtures and design will do wonders for any space.
 It can create focal points, brighten the room, and can even be a conversation piece.